 This page will provide you with links to detailed pages for the different accommodation options in Valencia: hotels, bed and breakfast, youth hostels, apartments, hostals, campsites and villas.
 Each page provides contact details and official website links for each specific accommodation listed.
-It also provides a location map showing the exact location of each place listed.
 You will also find advice on the pros and cons of each accommodation option.

 Valencia offers hotels for all tastes and budgets.
 Hotels are a good option if you are looking for some luxury.
 They are also a good option if you have little time to spare during your holiday - you will have your room cleaned and tidied daily and you will have the options to have food in the hotel.
 They are likely to appeal less if you are on a tight budget (a youth hostel or a campsite might be a better idea) or if you are travelling with a large group (in this case apartments can be a good option).